 Applications must be filed every year.
 If granted, the exemption is for one year only.
 Information must be submitted in a timely matter before it can go before the Board of Review.
 The submission deadlines are as follows:

-Following are the federal poverty guidelines for use in setting poverty exemption guidelines for 2017 assessments.
-These are based on STC Bulleting No. 12 of 2016.
+Following are the federal poverty guidelines for use in setting poverty exemption guidelines for 2023 assessments.

 | Persons in Household